 Gain Credit Through CLEP

-Some majors/programs DO NOT allow CLEP testing for certain classes/requirements.
-See your academic/faculty advisor before planning/scheduling an exam as this type of information varies.
-View the SDBOR Required Scores by Institution.
+Meet with your advisor before registering for a CLEP test.
+Some majors/programs do not allow CLEP testing for certain classes/requirements.
+Meet with your academic/faculty advisor before planning/scheduling a test as this type of information varies (see SDBOR CLEP Guidelines).

 Create an account to register and pay for the CLEP test.
 By creating an account, you will have access to your scores and be able to send them to colleges.
 This is also where you will register and pay for your test.

 Print your CLEP Registration Ticket.
 After registering and paying for your test, a registration ticket will be produced.
 Please print this registration ticket and bring with you the day of your exam.
 You may also download the ticket to your computer, save, and upload to our online registration requiest if you plan to register by clicking on the button below.

 Schedule your test at the University Center.
 CLEP tests are administered Mon-Fri at 9:00AM, 10:00AM, and 1:00PM.
 All CLEP tests are 90 minutes long except the "College Composition" (Composition with Essay) exam, which is 2 hours.